-This summary only applies to persons (including companies) that legally and beneficially hold their Notes as capital assets (i.e. investments) and does not address certain classes of persons including, but not limited to persons who hold more than 10 per cent. of the issued share capital of any class in CA Auto Bank S.p.A., dealers in securities, insurance companies, pension schemes, employment share ownership trusts, collective investment undertakings, charities, tax exempt organisations, financial institutions and close companies each of which may be subject to special rules not discussed below.
+This summary only applies to persons (including companies) that legally and beneficially hold their Notes as capital assets (i.e. investments) and does not address certain classes of persons including, but not limited to persons who hold more than 10 per cent. of the issued share capital of any class in CA Auto Bank S.p.A., or are associated with CA Auto Bank S.p.A. otherwise than by virtue of holding the Notes, dealers in securities, insurance companies, pension schemes, employment share ownership trusts, collective investment undertakings, charities, tax exempt organisations, financial institutions and close companies each of which may be subject to special rules not discussed below.